4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 *   **Settings and Measurement** - open window with:
     Properties_, `Color control`_ and `Measurement`_.
 *   **Image adjustments** - image transformation.
-    Currently only Interpolation and swap Time and Z.
+    Currently only Interpolation and swap Time and Z-stack.
 *   **Mask manager** - Open `Mask manager`_ to create
     mask from current segmentation.
 *   **Batch processing** - Open `Batch processing`_ window